MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-prompts.md

 ```

 ---

 **Date time validation**

 In the reservation date validator, we limit reservations to an hour or more from the current time.
 We are keeping the first resolution that matches our criteria, and clearing the rest.
-The validation code below is not exhaustive.
-It works best for input that parses to a date and time.
-It demonstrates some of the options for validating a date-time prompt, and your implementation will depend on what information you are trying to collect from the user.
+The validation code below is not exhaustive, and it works best for input that parses to a date and time.
+It does demonstrate some of the options for validating a date-time prompt, and your implementation will depend on what information you are trying to collect from the user.

 # [C#](#tab/csharp)